 Chittorgarh Fort is also called the Water Fort, as it once housed 84 water bodies of which 22 remain today.

-Appearing loftily from the midst of the Great Thar Desert’s sandy terrain, Jaisalmer Fort or Sona Quila (Golden Fort) in Jaisalmer is one of the world’s largest forts.
+Appearing loftily from the midst of the Great Thar Desert’s sandy terrain, Jaisalmer Fort or Sona Quila or Golden Fort in Jaisalmer is one of the world’s largest forts.

 Merging effortlessly with the setting sun and slivers of golden desert hues, the fort sits on the triangular shaped Trikuta hill, 76 m above Jaisalmer.
 Don’t miss the Jain temples, royal palaces and big gates are housed within, during your luxury Asia tours.